Jinntec/fore-docs/content/functions/_index.md

 # Functions

-This chapter describes the builtin functions of Fore.
+An overview of all functions available in Fore.

+## XPath Functions
 As Fore uses
 <a href="https://www.w3.org/TR/xpath-functions-31/" target="_blank">XPath 3.1</a> as its expression language you also have access to the large
 library of functions that are defined by the standard.